 Water is OK if you have been running for 90 minutes or less but if you’ve been running for longer then you want to consider a recovery drink with SIS, Nuun or similar hydration tablets, dissolved in a glass or bottle of water.
 The recovery drink is specifically formulated to replace lost electrolytes and aid recovery.
 We tend to favour the SIS tabs but they all do a similar job.

 Some people lose more fluid than others during those long runs and you will lose more during the summer than the winter. it may be interesting to weight yourself before the long run and again after to try and gauge what level of fluid you lose.
 Then, in addition to keeping hydrated while you run, be sure to replenish the fluids after.

-It’s suggested that you eat within 20 minutes of finishing your run.
+It’s suggested that you eat within 20 minutes of finishing your ultra marathon training long run.
 Many runners find this tough.
 Eating immediately after such a long run can be tough however, we swear by a banana.
 Many runners choose to eat a protein bar or something similar.
 Just make sure you eat as soon as you can.
 Again, keep something ready so that you can just grab it when you finish.

 Long Run Recovery Food

 Your post run recovery meal or snacks should be a balance of protein and carbohydrates.
 Yoghurt and granola are a good example.
 Other snacks include:

 - Peanut butter on wholemeal bread